Learn more about the impact of our Ph.D. students’ work in South Carolina and beyond.

 Links:

 Abigail earned their bachelor’s degree in Criminology with minors in Psychology and Japanese from the University of South Carolina and their master’s degree in Law with an emphasis in Human Rights & Rule of Law from Regent University.
 In addition to their degrees, Abigail also has a certificate on human trafficking from Arizona State University.
 Before enrolling in the PhD program they worked as a victim advocate for a prosecutor’s office, specializing in commercial sexual exploitation of children, and as the anti-trafficking program coordinator for the South Carolina Department of Social Services.
-Abigail’s research interests focus on child exploitation and maltreatment of children with intellectual and developmental disabilities.
-Currently they are involved with faculty research on interventions to enhance the capacity of kinship caregivers caring for children with disabilities.
+Abigail’s research interests focus on trauma and identity development in autistic youth and adults.
+Currently they are involved with faculty research on a clinical intervention to improve wellbeing and service outcomes for families with autistic children.

 Stacy Smith received a bachelor’s degree in applied psychology from Belmont Abbey College and a master’s of social work degree at Winthrop University.